 About the Program

 The ASM internship program is predominantly made up of freshmen or sophomores who are navigating campus for the first time and we keep our program small (8 – 10 students) so that we can provide support and resources to future ASM leaders.
 ASM internships are available each semester with varying focuses, depending on your interests.
 Interns can choose to work with a faculty member and register for 3 credits of independent study in that faculty member’s department.

 Interns work closely with the ASM committee chairs and ASM staff to accomplish UW-Madison advocacy goals and work on issues to improve student life on campus.
-ASM combines the optimistic enthusiasm of college students with political expertise, grassroots organizing methods, and professionalism to address and react to student concerns and issues.
+ASM combines the passion and drive of college students with political expertise, grassroots organizing methods, and professionalism to address and react to student concerns and issues.
 In addition to playing a major role in shaping the University, interns also build problem-solving skills, meet new people, and get hands-on experience working for issues that matter to them.

 Past intern projects have included: